PKai94/AI-Artistic/PRIVACY_POLICY.md

 ## AI Artistic: Privacy Policy

-Welcome to the AI Artistic app for Android!
+Welcome to the AI Artistic!

-This is an application that usesAI Artistic algorithm developed by KThinking and this application is also available on Google Play.
+This is an application that usesAI Artistic algorithm developed by KThinking.

 Features: AI Art generation
 - Text To Image